 Telehealth: The benefits, challenges, and the future of this growing technology

 The tools we use to communicate with friends and family are being adopted by the healthcare industry into a growing segment of telehealth solutions.
-Text messaging, video, and other tools are finding their way into the doctor offices, pharmacies, and mental health providers.
+Text messaging, in-app calling, and other tools are finding their way into the doctor offices, pharmacies, and mental health providers.
 With the industry increasing their use of these tools, it’s worth looking at what telehealth is, what the benefits and potential challenges of it are, as well as making an educated guess on the future of these tools and the healthcare industry.

 The benefits of the healthcare industry adopting new communication technologies